KobRayan/DNA_duplication_PCR/README.md

 This work contributed to the doctoral thesis research of Clémence Biscara at the Institut Jean Lamour.

+For more information about the workings of this project, check out the provided images in the **assets** folder.

 ## Key Technical Contributions

 ### 1. Automation & Control System